thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   ## gold coast Christmas boat party

-  Looking for somewhere unique to host this year’s work Christmas Party 2020?
+  Looking for somewhere unique to host this year’s work Christmas Party?
 How does a Boat Cruise aboard your own private catamaran sound?
 You’ll be sailing in the beautiful Gold Coast sunshine surrounded by crystal blue waters, isolated islands and golden beaches, sipping on icy cold drinks and enjoying delicious food.

   Sounds awesome right?
 Yes, we know.
 We are out on the water every day and it still makes us smile to see how much our guests enjoy the experience.